hanswenzel/CaTS_legacy/Instructions.md

     cat > setup_opticks.sh << +EOF
     # ----------------------------------------------------------------------------------------------------------------------
-    # ---you need to modify the following environmental variable so that point to the specific directories on your system
+    # --- you need to modify the following environmental variables so that point to the specific directories on your system
+    # ---
     export WORK_DIR=/data2/wenzel/gputest_10.7.p02
     export OptiX_INSTALL_DIR=/home/wenzel/NVIDIA-OptiX-SDK-6.5.0-linux64
     export OPTICKS_COMPUTE_CAPABILITY=75